ronyoraon40/Facial-recognition-Using-Raspberry-Pi/README.md

-# Set up Raspberry Pi for Operating Headless Mode:
+# Set up Raspberry Pi for Operating in Headless Mode:
 Download Advanced IP Scanner and VNC Viewer

 Flash Raspbian OS buster for OpenCV.
 Do not flash 32bit or 64 bit OS image.